MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-appendix.md

 Prior to the build tooling, developers needed to perform all replacements manually.

 > [!NOTE]
-> Apps *must- now integrate with the SDK [build tooling], which will perform all of these replacements automatically (except for [manifest replacements]).
+> Apps *must* now integrate with the SDK [build tooling], which will perform all of these replacements automatically (except for [manifest replacements]).

 Android base classes are replaced with their respective MAM equivalents in order to enable Intune management.
 The SDK classes live between the Android base class and the app's own derived version of that class.